-This is the perfect place to get some amazing photographs and an ideal way to end your day trip to San Sebastian.
+This is the perfect place to get some amazing photographs and an ideal way to end your day in San Sebastian.

 Where to Stay in Bilbao

 Hotel Gran Bilbao – If you’re hunting for a luxury hotel in Bilbao, then this is a great option.
-Located within easy reach of the city’s main sites and attractions, they have a number of plush rooms to ensure you’re well-rested for exploring Bilbao and also for your San Sebastian day trip!
-Click here to see their availability
+Located within easy reach of the city’s main sites and attractions, they have plush rooms to ensure you’re well-rested for your time in Northern Spain!

 Not quite what you’re looking for?
 Click here to browse more Bilbao hotels!

-Are you planning a day trip to San Sebastian?
+Are you planning a to visit San Sebastian?
 Have any questions?
 Let us know in the comments!